Lifting the limits since 1948

 The purpose of this policy and procedure is to establish and clearly articulate steps employees should take during inclement weather.
-CHI recognizes that inclement weather and other emergencies can affect the company’s ability to open for business and the employee’s ability to get to work.
-The safety of our employees is paramount in any emergency.
-No policy can cover every potential emergency, so this policy covers the most common situations.
-Fortunately, emergencies and inclement weather days are infrequent, but here are the guidelines for when they occur.
+CHI recognizes that inclement weather can affect the company’s ability to open for business and the employee’s ability to get to work.
+The safety of our employees is paramount in any inclement weather event.
+No policy can cover every potential weather event, so this policy covers the most common situations.
+Fortunately, inclement weather days are infrequent, but here are the guidelines for when they occur.

-Employees in Employment & Day will be allocated to Contracts and Residential Group Homes.
+Employees in Employment & Day will be allocated to Residential Group Homes and Contracts Services.
 These employees are to report directly to their pre-assigned inclement weather locations.
 Employees who do not report to work must notify their Coordinators/Directors as soon as possible and must use leave without pay unless they had pre-authorized leave scheduled within approved time-frames.

 If the Federal Government is closed, then CHI is closed to Individuals and Staff.
 Employment and Day staff will be paid without being charged leave when the Federal Government is closed for Inclement Weather.